Mexico Architectural Coatings Market Size and Share

 Recent Industry Developments

-• December 2024: WEG announced to invest BRL 100 million (USD 18.63 million) to establish a new industrial liquid paints factory in Mexico.
-This new facility will bolster WEG Coatings' production capacity, targeting the North and Central American markets.
-Spanning approximately 5,300 m² (57,000 ft²), the factory is scheduled to commence operations in early 2026.
+• March 2024: WEG announced an investment of BRL 100 million (USD 18.63 million) to establish a new industrial liquid paints factory in Mexico.
+The facility was designed to enhance WEG Coatings' production capacity, focusing on the North and Central American markets.

 Table of Contents for Mexico Architectural Coatings Industry Report